 You can now Make an Appointment with your Academic Counselor or Instructor online through Bookings!
 Read more below about scheduling, onsite activities, and further resources.

-Please connect with your Academic Counselor or Instructor through email or schedule online with Bookings - EOP staff will be available to meet in person starting in Fall 2021!
+Please connect with your academic counselor or instructor through email or schedule online with Bookings.
 Virtual options will be available if needed.
-If you have a general question or do not know who your Academic Counselor is, email or schedule a meeting with Janet Nishihara.
+If you have a general question or do not know who your academic counselor is, email or schedule a meeting with Janet Nishihara.

-We realize that the current situation makes it difficult to anticipate time conflicts or other disruptions, so please let us know how we can help and know that it is fine to cancel or reschedule a meeting.
-Please let us know in advance if at all possible.
+We realize sometimes things come up.
+Please let us know how we can help and know that it is fine to cancel or reschedule a meeting.
+Let us know in advance if at all possible.

-Waldo Hall is currently open to the public Monday through Friday and EOP staff are working from the building between 8am - 5pm.
-The EOP front desk is open during those hours, and staffed from 10am - 2pm.
-The computer lab is available between 8am - 5pm.
-Please contact your Academic Counselor directly or email Janet Nishihara for more information about in person vs. online meeting availability for individual meetings.
+Waldo Hall is currently open to the public Monday through Friday and EOP staff are working from the building between 8 a.m. and 5 p.m.
+The EOP front desk is open during those hours, and staffed from 10 a.m.-2 p.m.
+The computer lab is available between 8 a.m.-5 p.m.
+Please contact your academic counselor directly or email Janet Nishihara for more information about in-person vs. online meeting availability for individual meetings.